shalobalo/sysadm01_lesson03/README.md

 	> ATTENTION!
 	> IT'S TIME TO TAKE A SCREENSHOT:  Make sure the screenshot contains google cloud shell log
+  - Run `exit` to close connection with `lesson02-jumphost`
+  - Make sure you get back to cloudshell instance and your prompt line looks like this: `andy@cloudshell:~ (syseng01-10246)`

 ### Practice on Secured host:
 18. Create secured instance and get shell access to it